storyprotocol/registered-modules/README.md

 1. **Develop your Hook**: You may fork [this template repository](https://github.com/storyprotocol/hook-dev-template) to bootstrap your development.
 It includes an example hook with tests against our Aeneid protocol, but using it is optional.

+   👉 See [license-caller-whitelist-hook](https://github.com/jacob-tucker/license-caller-whitelist-hook) as an example that was used to develop the `LicenseCallerWhitelistHook.sol` hook.

 2. **Fork this Repository**: Fork this `registered-modules` repository to your own GitHub account.

 3. **Update the Module List**: Add your module's details to the appropriate JSON file according to module types in the repository.
 Make sure to **deploy & verify on block explorer** your hook on both aeneid and mainnet.
 Ensure that you adhere to the following JSON structure: